 Secondary Car Rental Insurance

 This benefit covers the entire loss, damage, or theft of your car rental after your regular insurance’s policy kicks in.
-American Express cards only provide secondary coverage.
-Secondary coverage means that you must go through your own car insurance company first before calling Amex to activate this benefit.
+In other words, you must go through your own car insurance company first before calling Amex to activate this benefit.

 No Foreign Exchange Fees